atao-web/create-project/CONTRIBUTING.md

 sudo npm link

-npm run test:watch ### will rebuild after each code change
+npm start ### will rebuild and test after each code change
 ```

 ### Usage